awesto/django-shop/docs/reference/docker.rst

 Deployment using Docker
 =======================

-By using Docker_ in combination with docker-compose, the deployment of a **django-SHOP** installation becomes really simple.
+By using Docker_ in combination with Docker Compose, the deployment of a **django-SHOP** installation becomes really simple.
 We make use of this in the demos, but these examples are intended to run on a local docker machine, hence there we use the internal web server provided by uWSGI_.
 In a productive environment, we usually use a web server to dispatch